reflectoring/reflectoring.github.io/content/blog/2022/2022-03-28-complete-guide-to-errors-in-express.md

 ```
 When we run this command, it will install the Express framework and also add it as a dependency in our `package.json` file.

-We will now create a file named `index.js` and open the project folder in our favorite code editor.
+We will now create a file named `index.js` under a folder: `js` and open the project folder in our favorite code editor.
 We are using [Visual Studio Code](https://code.visualstudio.com) as our source-code editor.

 Let us now add the following lines of code to `index.js` for running a simple HTTP server: